-The Stockholders and the Board of Directors Sun Life Grepa Financial, Inc. 6th Floor, Grepalife Building 221 Senator Gil J. Puyat Avenue Makati City
+The Stockholders and the Board of Directors Sun Life Grepa Financial, Inc. 6th Floor, Grepalife Building, 221 Senator Gil J. Puyat Avenue, Makati City

-We have audited in accordance with Philippine Standards on Auditing, the financial statements of Sun Life Grepa Financial, Inc. as at and for the years ended December 31, 2023 and 2022 and have issued our report thereon dated March 26, 2024.
+We have audited in accordance with Philippine Standards on Auditing the financial statements of Sun Life Grepa Financial, Inc. as at December 31, 2024 and 2023 and for each of the two years in the period ended December 31, 2024, and have issued our report thereon dated April 7, 2025.
 Our audits were made for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The accompanying Schedule of Reconciliation of Retained Earnings Available for Dividend Declaration is the responsibility of the Company's management.
 This schedule is presented for purposes of complying with the Revised Securities Regulation Code Rule 68, and is not part of the basic financial statements.
-This has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, fairly state, in all material respects, the financial information required to be set forth therein in relation to the basic financial statements taken as a whole.
+This schedule has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, fairly state, in all material respects, the financial information required to be set forth therein in relation to the basic financial statements taken as a whole.